 Remember that New Orleans is currently following a Phased Reopening Plan, which means that masks or face coverings are to be worn when out in public.
 It’s strongly recommended that you make a reservation or reserve a timed entry ticket online when visiting restaurants and attractions.

 Conveniently located in New Orleans’ Central Business District, the Ace Hotel makes solo tripping simple.
-During the day, knock out some work from the hotel’s coffee shop, Stumptown or have a cocktail poolside atop the rooftop garden, Alto.
+During the day, knock out some work from the hotel’s coffee shop, Stumptown, or relax at their rooftop pool.
 The in-house restaurant, Josephine Estelle, offers delicious brunch, dinner and happy hour options with an emphasis on seasonal ingredients and handmade pastas.